-Your first stop is picturesque Merksplas where you can pop in at the visitors’ centre to find out all about former Merksplas-Kolonie, a corrective institution where able-bodied vagrants and beggars were taught farming skills and made to work the fields.
-Later on, pass Oostmalle and Malle on the way to Westmalle where you will in a well-deserved Trappist beer at the café across the road from the abbey, before continuing on your way to the cosmopolitan city of Antwerp.
+Venture out to picturesque Merksplas and pop in at the visitors’ centre to learn about former prisioners’ colony where farming skills were taught and practised out in the fields.
+Pass Oostmalle and Malle on your way to Westmalle, to savour a well-deserved Trappist beer at the café opposite the abbey.
+Then zoom onward to the cosmopolitan city of Antwerp.

-After one last hotel buffet breakfast, your bicycle holiday will come to an end.
-It is time to make your own way home.
+After one final hotel buffet breakfast, your cycling holiday comes to an end and it’s time to make your way home.

 |Bike theft insurance||€ 3.00 x 7||21.00|